seanKenkeremath/SpellCounter/README.md

 If you are interested in contributing, feel free to fork the code and open a pull request.
 Any features added or bugs fixed will be included in the next update to Google Play.
 If you make a contribution to the code I will be sure to include you in an Acknowledgments section in the app

+Please also report any issues you encounter while using the app in the Issues tab.
+That is also a good place to look if you'd like to contribute to features or bug fixes